georgerushmore-spec/Job-Tracker/README.md

 A Kanban-style job search tracker.
 Organize your job prospects across pipeline stages, from Bookmarked through Offer (or Rejected/Withdrawn).
 Built with React, Express, and PostgreSQL.

+If this appears it means it is correctly linked to my GitHub

 ---

 ## File Structure